Edoardo-B-Leiva/notes/1st-year/networks/subnetting_0x0.md

 	* 3 octets (24 bits) define the network and only 8 define the host.
 	* ```11000000.00000000.00000000|00000000```
 	* Leading bits: 1100...
 4. D
 	*
 	* Leading bits: 1110...
 5. E
 	*
 	* Leading bits: 1111...

-Classes can be identified by the "leading bits"
+Classes can be identified by the "leading bits" when reading the IP in binary format.

 ---
-##Subnet Masks
+## Subnet Masks

-##NAT
+Subnet masks make the definition between host and network identifiers much more precise, which allows to create networks specifically made for ***anyone's*** needs.

+## NAT

+NAT is the base for local networks (LAN) as how we know it.